Skip to content

 app.cowsay.repo=https://github.com/jeka-dev/demo-cowsay

-app.cowsay.desc=Java port or the Cowsay famous CLI.
+app.cowsay.desc=Java port of the Cowsay famous CLI.

 app.cowsay.type=CLI